 Segmentation

-Line of Business Homogeneous Risk Group
+Homogeneous Risk Group

-Health Basic Insurance
+Basic Insurance

-Health Supplementary Insurance
+Supplementary Insurance

-Health Dental Insurance
+Dental Insurance

-Health Main Insurance
+Main Insurance

-Income Protection Accident Insurance
+Accident Insurance

-Income Protection Sickness Insurance
+Sickness Insurance

-Income Protection Disability Insurance
+Disability Insurance

-Income Protection Work Accident
+Work Accident

-Income Protection Ordinary Illness
+Ordinary Illness

-Income Protection Long Illness
+Long Illness

-Income Protection Maternity/Paternity Leave
+Maternity/Paternity Leave

 Table 5: Segmentation of Lines of Business

 (i) Premium provisions

 The premium provision consists of a number of components.
 The main components relate to the present value of the claims and premiums from future business, both in terms of premium paid by policyholders, and contributions receivable from the Dutch Health Insurance Risk Equalisation Fund.
 The premium provision includes also other components such as the operational costs, and the interest on loans.